Case Details

 - Citation: [2025] SGHC 238

-- Court: High Court of the Republic of Singapore (General Division)
+- Court: High Court of the Republic of Singapore

-- Judge: Vincent Hoong J
+- Judges: Vincent Hoong J

-- Appellant: Islam Mohammad Khabirul
+- Plaintiff/Applicant: Islam Mohammad Khabirul

-- Respondent: Public Prosecutor
+- Defendant/Respondent: Public Prosecutor

-- Legal Area: Criminal Law — Statutory offences
+- Legal Areas: Criminal Law — Statutory offences

-- Judgment Length: 61 pages; 18,006 words
+- Judgment Length: 61 pages, 18,006 words

 Summary